crazy-max/docker-nextcloud/README.md

 ## About

 🐳 [Nextcloud](https://nextcloud.com) Docker image based on Nextcloud ☁ stable image with advanced features.
-More information about the based Nextcloud image on the [official repository](https://github.com/nextcloud/docker).
+More information about the based Nextcloud image on the [official repository](https://github.com/nextcloud/docker).<br />
+If you are interested, [check out](https://hub.docker.com/r/crazymax/) my other 🐳 Docker images!

 ## Features